byronrthomas/shocknet/client/Readme.md

 the repo root folder and use the running instructions to just use pre-built Javascript.

 ## Developer-only instructions
-If you wish to update the Javascript, you will need to have node and npm installed with the correct versions (e.g. using a tool like `fnm` to manage node versions).
+If you wish to update the Javascript, you will need to have node 16 installed with the correct versions (e.g. using a tool like `fnm` to manage node versions).
 Ensure you are using the node-version listed in `.node-version` and then you can run: